Velichie: Ideology

-According to Nikolay Markov, the main goals of the party are to promote Bulgarian investments in the country, accelerate the completion of the Belene Nuclear Power Plant and bring the fight against organized crime in the country to the European level.
-Markov also pointed out the prevention of Bulgaria's participation in the Russo-Ukrainian war, suspending the legal possibilities of such military intervention.
+According to Nikolay Markov, the main goals of the party are to promote Bulgarian investments in the country, accelerate the completion of the Belene Nuclear Power Plant, and bring the fight against organized crime in the country to the European level.
+Markov also pointed out the prevention of Bulgaria's participation in the Russo-Ukrainian War, suspending the legal possibilities of such military intervention.

 Bulgarian media calls Velichie a Russophile and anti-Western party, competing with Revival in this field.
 Velichie has denied claims of being pro-Russian or of being opposed to Bulgaria's membership in NATO and the EU.

 Controversies

-Allegations of connections with a para-military organisation
+Allegations of connections with a paramilitary organisation

-Some media outlets have alleged that Velichie has its own paramilitary organization, called "Bulgarski Yunak" (lit.
+Some media outlets have alleged that Velichie has its own paramilitary organisation, called "Bulgarski Yunak" (lit.
 'Bulgarian Hero'), which is registered as a sports club.
-The organization provides military training including "urban survival" and "building capture and retreat with covering fire."
+The organisation provides military training including "urban survival" and "building capture and retreat with covering fire".
 However, party figures have denied this allegation.

+Allegations of electing illegitimate MPs

+On 30 October 2025, Radostin Vassilev, leader of the parliamentary party MECh, alleged that one of the MPs elected from the Velichie list had not signed the necessary declaration confirming her will to become a member of parliament, with the document instead being signed by another MP, Stiliyana Bobcheva.
+He cited a signal sent by the civic organisation "Bulgarian anti-mafia league", as well as a review conducted by lawyers associated with MECh.
+Subsequently, Radostin Vassilev called on Mariya Ilieva to resign.
+On 12 November, Radostin Vassilev played a 4-minute audio recording in the National Assembly which was an extract of a telephone conversation between Velichie MP Stiliyana Bobcheva and a member of the civic organisation "Bulgarian Anti-Mafia League", Grigor Zdravkov.
+He alleged that the recording depicted Stiliyana Bobcheva as being complicit in the forgery of documents related to the election of MPs.
+Vassilev further claimed that the extract was part of a 40 minute long recording, which had been deposited to the general prosecutors office, and called for law enforcement intervention.

+Mariya Ilieva, as well as politicians affiliated with Velichie, have denied the claims raised by Vassilev.
+After the publication of the allegations, parliamentary group chairman, Ivelin Mihaylov, publicly defended the MP.
+On 13 November, Ilieva denounced Vassilev's accusations and re-affirmed that all documents had been signed by her.